It can hurt much more than your lungs—and it isn’t just a big-city problem…

 Wake-up call: More than 40% of Americans—nearly 140 million of us—breathe unhealthy air, according to a recent report by the American Lung Association.

 Small-town living helps but not completely.
+In the winter months, the irritant effects of cold dry air may worsen the airway inflammation cause by pollution.
 Even in the wide-open spaces of the American West, drought and high summer temperatures increase levels of dust and other airborne particles that can worsen conditions such as asthma and chronic obstructive pulmonary disease (COPD).